 - Preheat oven to 190°C/170°C fan/ 375°F/Gas 5.

-- Heat the milk, cream and chopped garlic (depending how much you like your garlic!) in a medium saucepan (able to hold all the potatoes) until boiling.
-Turn down the heat to low, add the nutmeg, salt and pepper (a few turns of the pepper mill) then add the sliced potatoes (no need to wash, as you need the starch to thicken when it bakes).
+- Heat the milk, cream and chopped garlic in a medium saucepan (able to hold all the potatoes) until boiling.
+Turn down the heat to low, add the nutmeg, salt and pepper (a few turns of the pepper mill) then add the sliced potatoes.

-- Cook for about 5 minutes, turning the slices over with a spoon so that the potatoes are well covered and heated in the cream.
-(If you prefer to add cheese, add it here).
+- Cook for about 5 minutes, turning the slices over with a spoon so that the potatoes are well covered and heated in the creamy milk.
+If adding cheese, either add it in the pan here or sprinkle on at the end on top.

 - Butter a baking dish (26x18cm/10x7inch).
 Add the potato mixture to the dish, spreading them out evenly with a spatula.
-Bake for 35-40 minutes or until golden brown
+Bake for about 45 minutes or until golden brown.

 Next time I have friends over we will have roast chicken with Gratin Dauphinois especially when it only takes 15 minutes to prepare.
 I love the idea of adding bacon.